rafaelhlima/basic_calc_tutorial/README.md

 # Introduction to Macros in LibreOffice Calc

+---
+:warning: **Disclaimer**

-**Disclaimer:** This project is still in its infancy and few topics are ready.
+This project is still in its infancy and few topics are ready.
 Feel free to open Issues to propose topics you would like to see covered in this tutorial.

+---

 This project aims to provide a tutorial for LibreOffice Calc users who want to get started with writing macros using the Basic language.